microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-concept-overview.md

 * Microsoft 365 Business Premium

 Additionally, devices managed by the deployment service must:
-* Be Azure AD joined or Hybrid AD joined
+* Be joined to Azure AD or Hybrid AD
 * Run one of the following Windows 10 editions: Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education, Windows 10 Pro Education
 * Have installed Windows 10 version 1709 or later

 To fully benefit from the capabilities of the deployment service, we also recommend that:
-* Telemetry is turned on with a minimum setting of Required
+* Telemetry is turned on with a minimum setting of `Required`
 * The AllowWUfBCloudProcessing policy is set to 1

 ## Enroll devices to be managed